AndreyUtka/onu-algorithms-course/README.md

-Course algorithms and data structures - ONU
+Course algorithms and data structures
 =======

 This repository which contains labs of students who attend the course *algorithms and data structures* in the Odessa National I.I.
 Mechnikov University.